 Flexibility

 There is nothing stable or static in entrepreneurship, which is why flexibility is a significant characteristic among the types of entrepreneurship.
-Thus, succeeding on this path requires openness to change irrespective of the dimension it may come.
+Thus, succeeding on this entrepreneurial journey requires openness to change and the ability to take calculated risks, a hallmark of the true entrepreneurial spirit.

 Ability to take risks

-The cliché that nothing good comes easy justifies the risk involvement of the entrepreneurial path, especially when starting a new business.
-As a result, every successful business owner must be prepared to undertake some financial and otherwise risks.
+The cliché that nothing good comes easy justifies the risk involvement of the entrepreneurial path, especially for imitative entrepreneur who follow proven business models, especially when starting a new business.
+As a result, every successful small business owner must be prepared to undertake calculated risks, following a proven business model, especially those identified as imitative entrepreneurs who follow proven business models.

 Innovativeness

-Essentially, ideas are the primary commodity of the entrepreneurial sphere.
+Essentially, a business idea is the primary commodity of the entrepreneurial sphere, vital for those with an entrepreneurial spirit.
 Therefore, every business owner must be ready to engage in several methods to develop new business ideas or improve upon already existing business ideas.

 Benefits of choosing a type of entrepreneurship to belong